The Bachelorette (American TV series) season 15: Bachelor in Paradise

 Cam Ayala, Kevin Fortenberry, John Paul Jones, Dylan Barbour, Connor Saeli, Mike Johnson, Matt Donald, and Luke Stone competed in season 6 of Bachelor in Paradise.
 Brown also made an appearance to give advice to fellow season 23 contestant, Demi Burnett.
-Ayala and Fortenberry were eliminated during week 2.
-Johnson was eliminated during week 4.
-Saeli quit during week 5.
-Stone was eliminated during week 5.
-Donald and John Paul Jones split from Bri Barnes and Tayshia Adams, respectively, during week 6.
+Ayala and Fortenberry were eliminated in week 2.
+Johnson was eliminated in week 4.
+Saeli quit in week 5.
+Stone was eliminated in week 5.
+Donald and John Paul Jones split from Bri Barnes and Tayshia Adams, respectively, in week 6.
+Barbour got engaged to Hannah Godwin in week 6.